Metrics & Dimensions

 About Dimensions

-Dimensions in Kentik represent specific data about flow (see Flow Overview).
-This data is either taken directly from flow records (e.g. NetFlow, sFlow), incorporated from correlated sources (e.g. GeoIP or threat feeds), or derived by Kentik from some combination of the two.
-Each dimension represents an actual or derived column in the tables of the KDE (see KDE Tables).
+In Kentik, dimensions represent specific flow data (see Flow Overview), sourced directly from flow records (e.g., NetFlow, sFlow), correlated sources (e.g., GeoIP, threat feeds), or derived by Kentik.
+Each dimension corresponds to an actual or derived column in the KDE Tables.

 Dimensions in the Portal

-Dimensions are primarily used in the following contexts in the Kentik portal and the Query API:
+Dimensions in the Kentik portal and the Query API are used for:

-- Group-by dimensions: Selected via the Dimension Selectors in a Dimensions pane (e.g. in the Query sidebar in Data Explorer).
+- Group-by dimensions: Chosen via Dimension Selectors in the Dimensions pane (e.g., Query sidebar in Data Explorer).

-- Filters: Selected in the Filtering Options Dialog in a Filtering pane (e.g. in the Query sidebar in Data Explorer).
+- Filters: Selected in the Filtering Options Dialog in the Filtering pane (e.g., Query sidebar in Data Explorer).

 Dimension Locations